 At the end of the day, authenticity is key – and there’s no way to fake it without getting backlash.
 But how can you find the right influencers to authentically share your brand?
 Ask the right questions.
 Make sure to ask any prospective influencers about how they would post about your brand and offerings.
 To find influencers is one thing, but to partner with influencers who will convey the message that your brand believes in, is another.

 Also, remember that a brand doesn’t have to be perfect in order to create an impact.
 A Cone Communications survey showed that 91% of Americans say it’s okay if a company is not perfect, as long as it is honest about its efforts.
 Consumers are looking for transparency and humanity in the brands they choose to associate themselves with.
 The important part is staying true to your brand and consumers to create a loyal relationship.

 Step 4: Searching For Influencers

-Influencer marketing is about building brand awareness to everyone through high quality content, so finding the perfect influencers can be narrowed down to a few key points.
+Influencer marketing is about building brand awareness for everyone through high-quality content, so finding the perfect influencers can be narrowed down to a few key points.